peizhuan/peizhuan.github.io/_pages/about.md

   - /about.html
 ---
 <br>
-I am an assistant professor in the Department of Policy Analysis and Management of the College of Human Ecology at Cornell University.
+I am an assistant professor in the Department of Economics and the Brooks School of Public Policy at Cornell University.
 My research interests are in Labor Economics, Applied Microeconometrics, and Public Policy.
 <br>
 <br>